oalieno/Crypto-Course/AES/README.md

-# AES
+# Block Cipher Mode

-You can look at the [course material](/AES/AES.pdf) first before diving into the challenges.
+You can look at the [course material](/Block-Cipher-Mode/Block-Cipher-Mode.pdf) first before diving into the challenges.

 ## Challenges